azaliafitriana1/Clustering-Analysis-on-Student-Tuition-Data/README.md

 # Clustering-Analysis-on-Student-Tuition-Data
 Applied and compared clustering algorithms (DBSCAN, FCM, PCM, FPCM, MFPCM) using Silhouette Coefficient and BSS/TSS ratio to identify the most representative segmentation.
+Calculated weighted UKT scores based on economic variables to define and profile each student segment.
+The result, FCM achieved the best performance (Silhouette 0.34; BSS/TSS 0.75), producing clearer tuition group boundaries and supporting fairer policy formulation.